AD | Gifted / Affiliate Links

 Last weekend we watched Mother’s Day a film that I’d been meaning to see at the cinema with friends but never quite got round to it.
 As soon as I saw the cover and the actresses that were in the film I knew that this was my type of film.

 There are only a few days left before Mother’s Day and several families have to come to terms with how they’ll be spending the big day.
 Whether it’s dealing with a new love, a lost love, or no love at all, this Mother’s Day will prove to be unforgettable!

-The film follows the lives of five main characters and how their lives interweave in the run up to Mother’s Day.
+The film follows the lives of five main characters and how their lives interweave in the run-up to Mother’s Day.
 You are drawn into their lives to see the struggles they each have with Mother’s Day for very different reasons.

-Meet Sandy (Jennifer Aniston), a mom of two boy who’s ex-husband has just remarried and wants her to allow the boys to share Mother’s Day with their new stepmom.
-Jesse (Kate Hudson) who hasn’t spoken with her mother for a number of years and knows nothing about the life that she is now living.
-Kirstin who is unable to commit to her long-term boyfriend whom she has a baby with.
+Meet Sandy (Jennifer Aniston), a mom of two boys whose ex-husband has just remarried and wants her to allow the boys to share Mother’s Day with their new stepmom.
+Jesse (Kate Hudson) hasn’t spoken with her mother for a number of years and knows nothing about the life that she is now living.
+Kirstin is unable to commit to her long-term boyfriend whom she has a baby with.
 Bradley (Jason Sudeikis) who’s military wife died a year ago and is unable to move on and it’s starting to affect his relationship with his two daughters.
-Finally, Miranda (Julia Roberts) who has an amazingly successful career yet doesn’t seem thrilled that Mother’s Day is approaching for another year.
+Finally, Miranda (Julia Roberts) has an amazingly successful career yet doesn’t seem thrilled that Mother’s Day is approaching for another year.